MichaelCurrin/dev-cheatsheets/cheatsheets/shell.md

 fi
 ```

-Show no output on success:
+Show message on failure only:

 ```sh
 if [[ $? -ne 0 ]]; then